 - Collecting feedback from the client concerning improvements and new characteristics and sharing them with the team to decide on the next strategy

-The basic soft skills of a good Supply Account Manager
+The basic soft skills to work with Supply objectives

 In addition to mastering consultative sales techniques and having developed analytical thinking, a good Account Manager must have the essential soft skills to solidify their relationship with publishers.
 The most important ones are: